Determinants of Hodge-Riemann forms: Abstract

 \section{Abstract}

 We calculate the determinant of the bilinear form in middle degree of the generic artinian reduction of the Stanley--Reisner ring of an odd-dimensional simplicial sphere.
 This proves the odd multiplicity conjecture of Papadakis and Petrotou and implies that this determinant is a complete invariant of the simplicial sphere.
-We extend this result to odd-dimensional connected oriented simplicial homology manifolds, and we conjecture a generalization to the Hodge--Riemann forms of any connected oriented simplicial homology manifold.
-We show that our conjecture follows from the strong Lefschetz property for certain quotients of the Stanley--Reisner rings.
+We extend this result to odd-dimensional connected oriented simplicial homology manifolds.
+In characteristic $2$, we prove a generalization to the Hodge--Riemann forms of any connected simplicial homology manifold.
+To prove the latter theorem, we establish the strong Lefschetz property for certain quotients of the Stanley--Reisner rings of connected simplicial pseudomanifolds.